dsilvestro/PyRate/tutorials/pyrate_tutorial_4.md

 `./PyRateMBD.py -d /example_files/Ferns_SE.txt -var /example_files/predictors_MBDmodel -m 1`

-where `-m 1` specifies the type of correlation model, the options being `-m 0` for linear correlations and `-m 1` for exponential correlations.
+where `-m 1` specifies the type of correlation model, the options being `-m 0` for exponential correlations (default) and `-m 1` for linear correlations.

 Other available options are:
 `-out outname` add a string to output file names